Thank you! Your submission has been received!

 • "Is anything unclear about expectations?"

-"When you arrive late, it disrupts classroom ratios.
-Our expectation is that all staff are ready at their scheduled time.
-Let’s talk about how to make that consistent."
+When correction is needed, describe the behavior, explain the impact, clarify the expectation: "When you arrive late, it disrupts classroom ratios.
+Our expectation is that staff are ready at their scheduled time.
+Let's talk about how to make that consistent."

-When you avoid a hard conversation with a difficult employee, your most reliable staff members pay the price.
-They cover the gaps and carry the emotional weight.
-Correction isn't just about the person doing the wrong thing; it is a protective act for the people doing the right thing.
+When you avoid a hard conversation with a difficult employee, your most reliable staff pay the price.
+They cover the gaps.
+They carry the emotional weight.
+They watch you not act.

 Down-to-Earth Insights are a